 What is a Blockchain?

-A blockchain is an electronic ledger made up of blocks (containing groups of transactions or data) which are appended sequentially.
+A blockchain is an electronic data structure made up of blocks (containing groups of transactions or data) which are appended sequentially.

 The primary economic value of a blockchain is to provide a dependable data set that is acceptable to all parties who wish to coordinate on some, but not all, dimensions with each other and do not wish to trust a third party.